timtebeek/break-your-testing-habits/site/docs/recipe-development.md

 ### Type Constraints

-You can constrain templates to specific types:
+You can constrain templates to match only specific types:

 ```java
 static class AssertThatStringIsEmpty {